 Because boiling fluids tend to have a relatively small change in temperature, there can be relatively large differences in temperature between the process streams in the area of the BAHX where oxygen is boiled.
 The location of the boiling zone moves as the operating conditions change (pressure or flowrate).
 Depending on the BAHX design, these flow changes can cause temperature cycles.
-See the ALPEMA standard for guidance on maximum allowable temperature [8].
+See the Brazed Aluminium Plate-Fin Heat Exchanger Manufacturers' Association (ALPEMA) standard for guidance on maximum allowable temperature difference between streams [8].